How to Wire a Subpanel: NEC Compliance Guide

 Understanding the Role of a Subpanel in an Electrical System

 A subpanel, also commonly referred to as a panel sub, sub panel, or an electrical sub panel, is a smaller electrical panel that serves as a distribution point for a specific area or a set of high-demand loads.
 It receives power from the main service panel—often a 200 amp panel or a 200 amp main breaker panel—via a feeder circuit.
 The primary purpose of these subpanels is to add circuits when the main breaker panel 200 amp is full or to provide a convenient power distribution and disconnection point for a separate area, such as a detached garage, workshop, or a new addition.
-Installing an outdoor sub panel is also a common solution for supplying power to outdoor equipment like pool pumps or HVAC units.
+Installing an outdoor sub panel is also a common solution for supplying power to outdoor equipment like pool pumps or HVAC units, but remember outdoor installations have additional listing and environmental requirements.

 Pre-Installation: Planning for NEC Compliance